Byron Webster

-Byron Clark Webster (born 31 March 1987) is an English professional footballer who plays as a centre-back for club Bromley.
+Byron Clark Webster (born 31 March 1987) is former English professional footballer who most recently played as a centre-back for club Bromley.

 Early and personal life

 Webster was born in Leeds, West Yorkshire, and raised in Sherburn in Elmet, North Yorkshire.
 He was educated at Sherburn High School and was able to complete a BTEC National Diploma during his footballing career.

 Career

 Early career

 Webster made his first-team debut for York City against Burton Albion in the Conference National on 29 December 2004.
 He scored his first goal for the club in a 2–2 draw against Stevenage Borough on 8 January 2005.
 He finished the 2004–05 season with 16 appearances and one goal.
 He made four appearances in all competitions in 2005–06.
 He signed his first professional contract with York in July 2006.
 He made four appearances in 2006–07, before being released in February 2007 at his own request.
 After his release, Webster contemplated retiring and enrolling in university.
 He signed for Conference North club Harrogate Town in the same month and made his debut against Scarborough in a 1–0 home defeat on 3 February 2007.
 Whilst being registered with Harrogate, he played three games for Whitby Town in the Northern Premier League Premier Division.
 He ended the season with nine appearances for Harrogate.